tdc77/C-Winform-PLC-Data-Collection/README.md

 This Project will need to be opened in Visual Studio and published so you can make into .exe program.
+You will need the libtagplc library if it doesnt transfer for you correctly, can get from nuget manager.
 I left unpublished so changes can be made ( like to start automatically if needed, I may add that feature in a checkbox later).
 For now it can accomodate up to 8 columns + datetime if wanted.
 If your familiar with C# adding some more columns should be easy.

+Added the Test PLC file I used ( V32 ).

 ![IPAddress](https://github.com/user-attachments/assets/2db3da87-c1a7-4f75-a6b1-1a348ac84b32)